FAQ – Glossary for non-geeks who’d like to understand

 In DC Comics’ Legion of Super-Heroes original setting, a nearly indestructible metal (BODY 30, in DC Heroes RPG terms).

 In the specific context of the Marvel Universe, this usually refers to the empowering energy infusing the body of Wonder Man, Goliath/Atlas (Erik Josten), the Crazy Eight, Dallas Riordan, Luchino Nefaria and related characters.

-A slang term in American Wrestling, denoting a bad guy who always loses.
+A slang term in American Wrestling, denoting a fighter who always loses.

 A Japanese-style destructive giant monster such as Godzilla or his foes.

 With a power level broadly similar to Superman’s.

 Vigorously complaining about something, at length and in considerable detail.
 Preferably with wit.

 Storytelling jargon.
 When there’s a seeming incoherence/unrealistic genre convention/exceedingly unlikely coincidence in the story, *and* one of the characters points that out, they’re “lampshading” said incoherence/stylisation/coincidence.

 This can be overt fourth-wall breaking, or this can be subtle.